Local Explanations via Necessity and Sufficiency: Unifying Theory and Practice: Additional discussions of experimental results

 \textbf{Sentiment sensitivity analysis.} We identify sentences in the original \texttt{IMDB} dataset that are up to 10 words long.
 Out of those, for the first example we only look at wrongly predicted sentences to identify a suitable example.
 For the other example, we simply consider a random example from the 10-word maximum length examples.
 We noted that Anchors uses stochastic word-level perturbations for this setting.
 This leads them to identify explanations of higher cardinality for some sentences, which include elements that are not strictly necessary.
-In other words, their outputs are not minimal, as required for descriptions of ``actual causes'' by \cite{halpern2016actual, halpern2005causes1}.
+In other words, their outputs are not minimal, as required for descriptions of ``actual causes'' \citep{halpern2005causes1, halpern2016actual}.

-\textbf{Comparison with anchors.} To complete the picture of our comparison with Anchors on the \texttt{German} Credit Risk dataset, we provide here additional results.
+\textbf{Comparison with Anchors.} To complete the picture of our comparison with Anchors on the \texttt{German} Credit Risk dataset, we provide here additional results.
 In the main text, we included a comparison of Anchors's single output precision against the mean degree of sufficiency attained by our multiple suggestions per input.
 We sample 100 different inputs from the \texttt{German} Credit dataset and repeat this same comparison.
-Here we additionally consider the minimum and maximum probability of sufficiency $PS(c, y)$ attained by LENS against Anchors.
+Here we additionally consider the minimum and maximum $PS(c, y)$ attained by LENS against Anchors.
 Note that even when considering minimum $PS$ suggestions by LENS, i.e. our worst output, the method shows more consistent performance.
-We qualify this discussion by noting that, by setting Anchors's $\delta$ hyperparameter to a lower value, one could possibly get comparable results to ours.
-We still see value in emphasizing this difference, however, as \citet{Ribeiro2018} do not discuss this parameter in detail in either their original article or subsequent notebook guides.
+We qualify this discussion by noting that Anchors may generate results comparable to our own by setting the $\delta$ hyperparameter to a lower value.
+However, \citet{Ribeiro2018} do not discuss this parameter in detail in either their original article or subsequent notebook guides.
 They use default settings in their own experiments, and we expect most practitioners will do the same.